Óscar García (footballer, born 1973): Reims

-García returned to the French Ligue 1 in June 2021, being appointed at Stade de Reims on a three-year deal.
-Starting with a goalless draw at OGC Nice on 8 August, he won on his fifth attempt with a 2–0 victory at Stade Rennais FC.
+García returned to the French Ligue 1 in June 2021, being appointed at Reims on a three-year deal.
+Starting with a goalless draw at Nice on 8 August, he won on his fifth attempt with a 2–0 victory at Rennes.

 García's one full season at the Stade Auguste-Delaune resulted in a 12th-place finish.
-He was relieved of his duties on 13 October 2022, with his team 15th.
+He was relieved of his duties on 13 October 2022, with his team 15th in the table, and was replaced by his assistant Will Still.

+OH Leuven

+On 3 November 2023, García was hired at Oud-Heverlee Leuven, taking over a club in the Belgian Pro League relegation zone after 12 games.
+He eventually managed to avoid a drop, with a 1–0 win against Mechelen in injury time.

+One year after arriving, with the side again in the bottom part of the table, García was dismissed alongside his staff.

+Guadalajara

+On 2 December 2024, Guadalajara of the Liga MX announced García as their new head coach from January 2025.

 Personal life

 García's brothers, Roger and Genís, were also footballers.
 All youth products of Barcelona, they had however different fates as professionals (especially the latter).

-On 17 June 1997, during the final of the Copa Catalunya, all three appeared with the first team in a 3–1 loss to CE Europa.
+On 17 June 1997, during the final of the Copa Catalunya, all three appeared with the first team in a 3–1 loss to Europa.